Destiny Aminu: Professional career

 In 2023 he was named in Italy U20s squad for annual Six Nations Under 20s Championship.

 On 30 November 2023 he was called in Italy Under 23 squad for test series against IRFU Combined Academies.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring.